ArturSzczypta/Dating--the-Secretary-Problem/README.md

 The benchmark data stops in different places, because:
  - single core: Arbitrary run time cutoff at 40 min.
- - multithreading: When script crasched because of running out of RAM
+ - multiprocessing: When script crasched when it runned out of RAM